Making waves in the Australian space industry

 - very low background light pollution (sky quality meter readings above 20)

 - mains power 300Kv transformer, mains water and sewage

 - 100m2 of office space available for on-site commercial rental

-The site can be reached by air within three hours from all Australian mainland capital cities.
+- only three hours by air from all Australian mainland capital cities.